 true ultimately enables the cleanup process to be run on the next cron trigger after a full restart of the Optimize application

-To summarize, here is how complete sample config might look like:
+Here is a sample of how a complete config might look like: